patrickthe1/micro-mentor-ai/Resources/cursorrules.md

 # Micro-Mentor AI Project - Cursor AI Guidelines

 ## Project Overview
 Micro-Mentor AI is a web application that provides AI-generated advice to young professionals.
-The app is currently a basic HTML/CSS/JS application with a Node.js/Express backend using the Gemini API.
-We're converting the frontend to React and Tailwind CSS based on a UI design from V0.
+The app has transitioned from a basic HTML/CSS/JS application to a more robust React and Tailwind CSS frontend, enhancing the user experience based on the V0 UI design.

 ## Current Status
-- Basic HTML/CSS/JS frontend hosted on Netlify (micro-mentor.netlify.app) but i also have it locally on my computer
+- The React/Tailwind CSS frontend is fully operational and pushed on github, with a local version available for development.
-- Node.js/Express backend hosted on Render again, i have it locally on my computer
+- The Node.js/Express backend has been enhanced also accessible locally for testing and development.
-- Simple request-response flow (user submits challenge → backend fetches advice from Gemini API)
+- The application now features a structured request-response flow where users submit challenges, and the backend fetches categorized advice from the Gemini API, ensuring a more organized and efficient interaction.

 ## Development Goals
 - Follow the [# MICRO-MENTOR AI: COMPREHENSIVE DEVELOPMENT ROADMAP](Roadmap.md) to complete this project